-Individual: Central filing office of state in which the debtor's principal residence is located Registered organization under state law: Central filing office of state in which entity is organized or incorporated Other non-registered organization: Central filing office of state in which place of business or chief executive office (if more than one) is located Debtor is located in a jurisdiction without a filing requirement: District of Columbia Debtor Name Requirements names must comply with UCC §9-503(a).
-Even minor deviations can make the financing statement seriously misleading. registered organizations: Corporations/LLCs: Use name on the For debtors that are - record filed to form or organize the entity or the most recent amendment that purports to change or restate the name of the entity Government-chartered entities: $\mathbf{\Pi}$ - Use name on the charter document Business trusts: Use name on the record filed with the state business trust law - Entities created by legislation: Use name in the statute that created the entity UCC Searching there are two main legislative alterntives: "Only if" For individual debtors, - Debtor name must be exactly what appears on the individual's driver's license - ✓ Sometimes called "Alternative A" or, if allowed, the state-issued ID card - Very strict for filer - Enacted in a majority of states "Safe harbor" - Sometimes called "Alternative B" Name can be what appears on - driver's license, but other names may work as well Some only available in a handful of - states, including Alaska, Colorado, Connecticut, Delaware, New Hampshire, and Wyoming Best Practices What to search...
+Individual: Central filing office of state in which the debtor's principal residence is located

+Registered organization under state law:

+Central filing office of state in which entity is organized or incorporated

+Other non-registered organization:

+Central filing office of state in which place of business or chief executive office (if more than one) is located without a filing requirement: District of Columbia

+Debtor is located in a jurisdiction

+Debtor Name 2 Requirements

+OR names must comply with UCC §9-503(a).
+DEBTO Even minor deviations can make the financing statement seriously misleading.

+For debtors that are registered organizations:

+Corporations/LLCs: Use name on the record filed to form or organize the entity or the most recent amendment that purports to change or restate the name of the entity

+Government-chartered entities: Use name on the charter document

+Business trusts: Use name on the record filed with the state business trust law

+Entities created by legislation: Use name in the statute that created the entity For individual debtors, there are two main legislative alterntives:

+"Only if"

+- Debtor name must be exactly what appears on the individual's driver's license - ✓ Sometimes called "Alternative A" or, if allowed, the state-issued ID card - Very strict for filer - Enacted in a majority of states

+"Safe harbor"

+- گ Sometimes called "Alternative B" - Name can be what appears on driver's license, but other names may work as well - 3 Only available in a handful of states, including Alaska, Colorado, Connecticut, Delaware, New Hampshire, and Wyoming

+UCC Searching Best Practices

+What to search...

-• Current debtor name; check articles for name amendments Past debtor names - Don't forget to include copies, reconcile copies to the summary, - review name variations, and look at terminated UCCs Merged or acquired businesses • Former jurisdictions for one year after the move
+- Current debtor name: check articles for name amendments - Past debtor names - Don't forget to include copies, reconcile copies to the summary, review name variations, and look at terminated UCCs

+- Merged or acquired businesses - Former jurisdictions for one year after the move